manunamz/jekyll-wikilinks/README.md

 ## Installation

 1. Add `gem 'jekyll-wikilinks'` to your site's Gemfile and run `bundle`.
-2. You may edit `_config.yml` to toggle the plugin and graph generation on/off or exclude certain jekyll types.
+2. You may edit `_config.yml` to toggle the plugin and graph generation on/off or exclude certain jekyll types[^type].
 Defaults look like this:

 ```
 wikilinks: